Joe Daniher: Essendon (2013–2020)

-He showed positive progression in his second season, leading the club in goal kicking with 28 for the season including 4 goals against North Melbourne in an Elimination Final at the MCG.
-Despite his skinny frame and inaccurate kicking at goal, he showed immense promise and started to state his claim as one of the best young key forwards in the league.
+He showed positive progression in his second season, leading the club in goal-kicking with 28 for the season, including four goals against North Melbourne in an elimination final at the MCG.
+Despite his skinny frame and inaccurate kicking for goal, he showed immense promise and started to stake his claim as one of the best young key forwards in the league.

-Daniher entered the 2015 AFL season as the clubs spearhead up forward, a challenging task, considering it was only his third season of senior football.
-Despite kicking only 34 goals for the entire season, Joe showed improvement in many key areas of his game, especially accuracy at goal, this was due to the fact that former legend Matthew Lloyd helped him with this throughout the year.
+Daniher entered the 2015 AFL season as the club's spearhead up forward, a challenging task considering it was only his third season of senior football.
+Despite kicking only 34 goals for the season, Daniher showed improvement in many key areas of his game, especially accuracy in shooting for goal.
+That was partly due to the fact that former player and Essendon champion Matthew Lloyd helped him throughout the year.
 He led the club's goalkicking for a second consecutive season and showed more presence on the field.

-In 2016, he continued to grow as a footballer and leader, being named in the clubs leadership group and finished the season with a career-high in marks (141) and goals (43).
+In 2016, he continued to grow as a footballer and leader, being named in the club's leadership group and finishing the season with a career-high in marks (141) and goals (43).
 He won the club goalkicking award for a third consecutive year and was joint runner-up with James Kelly in the W.S.
 Crichton Medal.